 Intrinsic stains are stains in the inside layer of the tooth, known as dentin.
 A few things cause this type of stain including too much fluoride, trauma to the tooth, tooth decay, disease, and certain medications.
 Intrinsic stains are much harder to treat since they are deep within the tooth.
 While extrinsic stains appear evenly over a majority of the teeth, intrinsic stains may only affect a small portion of a tooth or just a single tooth.

-How to Fix Stained teeth
+How to Fix Stained Teeth

 Most extrinsic tooth stains can be fixed with professional teeth whitening.
 However, intrinsic stains are much harder to address.
 In these cases, Dr. Dechter or Dr. Moy will recommend a more permanent treatment such as dental veneers, crowns, or bonding.
 These treatments will not eliminate the stain but will instead cover them up.